 Or, The Equal Opportunity Celebrant – Part 2

-(Originally published a few years ago so some businesses may have closed.
+(Originally published a few years ago so prices may have changed and some businesses may have closed.
 Please check before venturing out.)

 The first point to note is that various regions of China have their own distinct versions of mooncakes.
 A quick survey of the interwebs revealed styles hailing from Beijing, Suzhou, Guangdong (Canton), Chaoshan, Ningbo, Yunnan, and Hong Kong, not to mention Taiwan and Malaysia.
 They’re distinguished by the types of dough, appearance, and fillings, some sweet and some more savory.
 In my experience, Chinese bakeries in Manhattan, Brooklyn (Sunset Park), and Queens (Flushing) favor the Cantonese style, but Fujianese mooncakes are easy to find along stoop line stands outside of markets in neighborhoods where there’s a concentration of folks from Fujian.